ItsXrgon/Prolog-Sous-Chef/project_report.md

 3. **Base Case**: `stacked(_, s0) :- fail`
    - No ingredients are stacked in the initial situation s0
    - Establishes the starting state of the world

-**Why this is a proper SSA:**
-- Explicitly checks the `Action` parameter (not just recursion)
-- Includes both effect axiom and frame axiom
-- Has proper base case
-- Uses pure situation calculus (no assert/retract)

 ---